solo-io/solo-cop/workshops/gloo-platform-quickstart/README.md

 ![Gloo Platform AWS Reference Architecture](images/Gloo-AWS-Ref-Architecture.png)

 In this workshop, we will deploy Gloo Platform on a single cluster and a subset of its features.
+This entire workshop can be completed in less than an hour.

 ![Gloo Platform EKS Workshop Architecture](images/gloo-platform-eks-workshop.png)